…ON THE CHILDREN, THE SCHOOLS, THE COMMUNITIES

 Since 1984, thousands upon thousands of children who suffered from food deprivation, received a hot nutritious meal every school day.
 Because they were required to attend school to receive the meal, they also received a basic education.
-Today 4,000 children continue to benefit from the Feed the Hungry school meals program.
+Today over 4,000 children continue to benefit from the Feed the Hungry school meals program.
 In recent years, family nutrition education workshops have been offered to the mothers of these children, encouraging them to participate in improving their children’s health and the health of the entire family.

 INTRODUCING COOPERATIVE COMMUNITY DEVELOPMENT PROGRAMS

 Through cooperative programs with other NGOs, school library/community centers have been built in two communities; English classes and scholarships to secondary schools and university are provided by a volunteer corps in one village; independent NGOs provide scholarships in other communities, refurbish donated computers and create labs in schools that have the infrastructure to support them; water catchment systems have been built at several schools to harvest rainwater; and a dental van visits each community twice a year.
 In January 2014, through their own volition, women in one community created a sewing co-op where they make the uniforms that the children are required to wear in order to attend school.
 Recently they contracted with other villages and are also beginning to work for local businesses.